spierce5/ap-support-bi/README.md

 - Git - Download and install from <a href="https://github.com/git-guides/install-git">https://github.com/git-guides/install-git</a>
 - Microsoft Visual C++ 14.0 - Download and install from <a href="https://visualstudio.microsoft.com/visual-cpp-build-tools/">https://visualstudio.microsoft.com/visual-cpp-build-tools/</a>
   - In the Visual Studio installer, you only need to select "Desktop development with C++"
+- Microsoft Power BI - Download and install from the Microsoft store or at <a href="https://powerbi.microsoft.com/en-us/downloads/">https://powerbi.microsoft.com/en-us/downloads/</a>

 ### Installation